-The Black Women’s Media (BWMP) has operated in Alameda County for over 20 years, serving the needs of African American women in addressing co-occurring conditions and environmental risk factors in the proliferation of liquor stores, lack of healthy food in neighborhoods, over-policing, lack of employment, underfunded schools and violence.
+The Black Women’s Media Project (BWMP) has operated in Alameda County for over 20 years, serving the needs of African American women in addressing co-occurring conditions and environmental risk factors in the proliferation of liquor stores, lack of healthy food in neighborhoods, over-policing, lack of employment, underfunded schools and violence.
 Initially the project focused on countering stereotypical alcohol advertising and has grown to address the stress related problems associated with high risk environments.

-Black Women’s Media and Wellness Project
+Allison Agbeniyi, Program Manager of Black Women’s Media and Wellness Project

 Allison Agbeniyi is the Program Manager for Black Women’s Media and Wellness Project.
 Over the past 20 years, she has worked extensively in social services, education and the nonprofit sector where she focused on using holistic approaches to serve and educate her community.
 Agbeniyi has a B.A. in Social Work from San Francisco State University and a M.S. in College Student Personnel Services from Arkansas State University which she uses to fulfill her mission of being a voice for the voiceless, and to uphold her mantra “let the healing begin”.